matthewoden/classchain/README.md

 ## ...Doesn't the Classnames library already do this?
 It does!
 Normally, it does an exceptional job.
 But relying on the object literal format means it stumbles when classnames aren't hard-coded strings.
-Users have to either transpile object literals into something the classnames module can understand, or rely on it's alternate bind format.
+Which means we have to either transpile object literals into something the classnames module can understand, or rely on it's alternate bind format.

-Classchain is a little more verbose, but doesn't need transpilers or bindings.
+Classchain isn't any more verbose, but accepts formats outside of string.

-##API

-### new Classchain(constantClasses)
-Create a new classchain instance, and adds a string of constant, non-dynamic classes.

-### use(class, condition)
-Use this ```class```, given a ```condition```.
-The ```condition``` can be anything that evaluates to true.

-### list
-Property.
-The current (space-delimited) list of classnames.